Columbus Blue Jackets Logo

 What is Columbus Blue Jackets?

-The Columbus Blue Jackets is a hockey club, an NHL member, a member of the Metropolitan Division, and a spokesman for the Eastern Conference.
-It is based in Columbus, Ohio.
-The team plays their home games at the local Nationwide Arena stadium.
+Columbus Blue Jackets is an NHL hockey club, a member of the Metropolitan Division, and a representative of the Eastern Conference.
+It is based in the city of Columbus, Ohio.
+The team plays its home matches at the local Nationwide Arena.

 2000 – 2003